 3.1 Submission of contributions

-3.1.1 Member States and other duly authorized entities registered with a study group or its relevant group should submit their contributions to current studies via electronic means, in accordance with guidance from the Director of TSB (see Recommendation ITU-T A.2 clause 2).
+3.1.1 Member States and other duly authorized entities registered with a study group or its relevant group should submit their contributions to current studies via electronic means, in accordance with guidance from the Director of TSB (see clause 3.2.6).

-3.1.2 Chairmen and vice-chairmen of study groups and working parties may at any time submit inputs as TDs, including, in particular, proposals likely to accelerate the debates; see clause 3.3 for submission and processing of TDs.

 3.1.3 These contributions shall contain comments or results of experiments and proposals designed to further the studies to which they relate.

 3.1.4 Contributors are reminded, when submitting contributions, that early disclosure of patent information is desired, as contained in the statement on Common Patent Policy for ITU-T/ITU-R/ISO/IEC (available at the ITU-T website).
 Patent declarations are to be made using the "Patent Statement and Licensing Declaration Form for ITU-T/ITU-R Recommendation | ISO/IEC Deliverable" available at the ITU-T website.
 See also clause 3.1.5 below.

-3.1.5 General Patent Statement and Licensing Declaration: Any ITU Member State or ITU-T Sector Member or Associate may submit a general patent statement and licensing declaration using the form available at the ITU-T website.
+3.1.5 A general patent statement and licensing declaration may be submitted using the form available at the ITU-T website.
 The purpose of this form is to give patent holders the voluntary option of making a general licensing declaration relative to patented material contained in any of their contributions.
 Specifically, the submitter of the licensing declaration declares its willingness to license, in case part(s) or all of any proposals contained in contributions submitted by the organization are included in ITU-T Recommendation(s) and the included part(s) contain items that have been patented or for which patent applications have been filed and whose use would be required to implement ITU-T Recommendation(s).

 The general patent statement and licensing declaration is not a replacement for the individual (per Recommendation) patent statement and licensing declaration but is expected to improve responsiveness and early disclosure of the patent holder's compliance with the Common Patent Policy for ITU-T/ITU-R/ISO/IEC.

-3.1.6 Material such as text, diagrams, etc., submitted as a contribution to the work of ITU-T is presumed by ITU to have no restrictions in order to permit the normal distribution of this material for discussions within the appropriate groups and possible use, in whole or in part, in any resulting ITU-T Recommendations that are published.
-By submitting a contribution to ITU-T, authors acknowledge this condition of submission.
-In addition, authors may state any specific conditions on other uses of their contribution.
+3.1.6 By making a contribution, contributors [state] [assure, to the best of their knowledge] [acknowledge, to the best of their knowledge] [recognize] [are reminded] that material such as text, diagrams, etc., submitted as their contribution to the work of ITU-T has no restrictions in order to permit the normal distribution of this material for discussions within the appropriate groups and possible use, in whole or in part, with or without modification, in any resulting ITU-T Recommendations that are published (see [PP Res.
+66]).
+[By submitting a contribution to ITU-T, contributors acknowledge this condition of submission]

+[3.1.7 If a contribution proposes to make normative reference to, or to incorporate text, diagrams, etc. from a document from another organization, the source document should be clearly identified in the contribution, allowing [ITU-T A.5] or [ITU-T A.25] to be followed in the case the study group reaches consensus on such a proposal.]

-3.1.7 A contributor submitting software for incorporation in the draft Recommendation is required to submit a software copyright statement and licensing declaration form available at the ITU-T website.
-The form must be provided to TSB at the same time that the contributor submits the software.
+3.1.8 A contributor submitting copyrighted software for incorporation in the draft Recommendation is required to submit a software copyright statement and licensing declaration form available at the ITU-T website.
+The form must be provided to TSB at the same time that the contributor submits the copyrighted software, and be published by the TSB in the relevant database not later than 7 calendar days prior to the meeting, taking into account 3.1.9.
+[In accordance with the software copyright guidelines]

-3.1.8 Contributions that are to be considered at a study group or working party meeting shall reach TSB at least 12 calendar days before the meeting.
+3.1.9 The full text of contributions that are to be considered at a study group or working party meeting shall reach TSB at least 12 calendar days before the meeting.

 3.2 Processing of contributions